History of Christchurch: 2017 Port Hills fires

 On 13 February 2017, two bush fires started on the Port Hills.
 These merged over the next two days and the single very large wildfire extended down both sides of the Port Hill almost reaching Governors Bay in the south-west, and the Westmorland, Kennedys Bush, and Dyers Pass Road almost down to the Sign of the Takahe.
 Eleven houses were destroyed by fire, over one thousand residents were evacuated from their homes, and over 2076 ha of land was burned.

 2019 terrorist attack

-Fifty-one people died from two consecutive mass shootings at Al Noor Mosque and Linwood Islamic Centre by an Australian white supremacist carried out on 15 March 2019.
+On 15 March 2019, an Australian white supremacist carried out two consecutive mass shootings at Al Noor Mosque and Linwood Islamic Centre, killing fifty-one people.
 Forty others were injured.
 The attacks have been described by Prime Minister Jacinda Ardern as "one of New Zealand's darkest days".
 On 2 June 2020, the attacker pleaded guilty to multiple charges of murder, attempted murder, and terrorism.
 On 27 August, he was sentenced to life in prison without parole, the first time such a sentence was handed down in New Zealand.